 Worktrees

 Git worktrees let you use the same repository in multiple working directories.
-This is useful when you want to work on different branches at the same time without constantly switching the current working tree.
+This is useful when you need to work on different branches at the same time without constantly switching the current working tree.

 Adding a worktree